pqrkchqps/diehard-dot-fund-school/beginner/proposals.md

 # Using proposals
 Proposals are our thing.
 We over use them.
 We really need to build more decision types into Loomio.. but we've managed a lot with a very simple too.

+## your first proposal
+What is the first decision you need to make?
+Maybe ask the group to commit to trying Loomio for the next two weeks?
+Maybe ask for permission to facilitate the group through some process.
+Or start a proposal to see if someone wants to volunteer to facilitate the group for a period of time.

+Once you have people discussing, the next step is to prompt people to start proposals.
+It's truely as simple as "Hey that's sounds like a proposal to me.
+Can you please write that as a proposal?"

+Proposals don't have to pass.
+That's not realistic.
+The most interesting proposals are those that have a mix of views and cause the group to work together to find the best solution.
+What proposal can you run to develop the practice of using loomio within your group?

+get permission to be the facilitator or get someone else to be.

 Proposals have
 Find volunteers to address a problem and report back to the group.
 Anyone can raise a proposal, and they give your group members an opportunity to have their say about a specific course of action.